 It’s tempting to simply take your chances without health care coverage, especially if you have only a few weeks between losing insurance through your old job and getting it through your new one.
 This can be a really terrible idea.

-My husband and I did this recently.
+My husband and I did this once.
 It was unintentional and had no serious consequences, but it could have.
 Here’s why we had a health insurance lapse:

 My husband left his job April 2 and started a new job right away.
 We were able to keep our old insurance coverage through the end of April, and his new insurance would kick in at the beginning of May.